-Apple Books For Authors has launched and the all-new site now provides help with every stage in the publishing process.
+Apple Books For Authors has launched and the all-new site now provides help with every stage in the self-publishing process.
 And here’s the biggest news of all: PC users can now publish direct with Apple Books.
 That’s right!

 Before now, anyone using a PC device could not easily publish direct with Apple Books and many had to use a distributor to reach all of Apple’s customers.
 Now that has changed, and the new Apple Books publishing portal is accessible by web browser, and on a PC too.